adamcrampton/support-mailer/README.md

 1. Run npm run dev - this will copy Bootstrap 4 and jQuery into your public directory (via Webpack)

 ## TODO List
-* Add remaining back end validation rules (mostly just have 'required' set)
+* Integrate user permissions into Auth and wrap certain items in these checks (e.g. Manage Users for Admins)
+* Build log viewer
 * Add file uploading functionality
 * Make issue list multi-selectable
-* Integrate user permissions into Auth and wrap certain items in these checks (e.g. Manage Users for Admins)
-* Build log viewer
 * LDAP to pull AD users in via cron job